parkerdan/catpants/README.md

 # Catpants

-Password strength calculator on key up...with a cat emoji if your password is good enough!
+Password strength calculator on key up...with a cat emoji if your password is good enough.
+Everyone needs a strength calculator, everyone loves emoji's.
+Win win here!

 ## Installation